cloudsigma/cloudsigma-docs/drives.rst

 mounted on a running server.
 The name of the action is ``resize`` because only drive size cannot be changed for a drive mounted on a running server.

-Note that the resize action is a full definition update (it can update even name and meta), so a full definition should be provided to this call.
+Note that the resize action is a full definition update (it can update even name and metadata), so a full definition should be provided to this call.

 **Example:**